Welcome to the Queen Anne's County High School Band Web

 It was a great evenign of Holiday Favoites that was

 enjoyed by a very large audience.

 QACHS Marching Lions Band helped lead the way in the 2019

 Centreville Christmas parade.
 The parade began at

 the high school before progressing down and through

 downtown and then returning back to the high school to

-On January 26th, QACHS had 12 students that traveled to Mardela
+Anne’s had 14 students that traveled to Mardela

 Middle/High School in Mardela Springs, MD to audition for

-very successful day for the 10 students that
+very successful day for QACHS as we have 12 students that

 made a placement.